 Stage 1 will involve the redevelopment of the industrial site at 13-55 Edinburgh Road to accommodate the new two level retail centre including car parking above.
-This work will also incorporate the creation of the pedestrian plaza and retail extension across Smidmore Street linking the two retail buildings and the refurbishment of the existing shopping centre building fronting the northern side of Smidmore Street.
+This work will also incorporate the refurbishment of the existing shopping centre building fronting the northern side of Smidmore Street.

-Stage 2 will involve the first floor level retail extension over the existing shopping centre building with the proposed additional car parking at roof top level.
+Stage 2 will involve the first floor level retail extension over the existing shopping centre building with the proposed additional car parking at roof top level and the relocation of the existing Smidmore Street ramp